-Meeting Local Health Needs During the Pandemic
+Meeting Local Health Needs with Confidence

 The knowledge and best practices gained through the ransomware recovery process and increased awareness of Pure Storage snapshots on FlashArray has given the hospital’s IT managers assurance that the organization—together with Pure Support—can safeguard itself against the effects of similar cyber-security breaches in the future—ensuring that patients’ needs can continue to be put first.